-Implication (1) was used in the introduction to encapsulate the twin facts that in general $\{n, K, d\}^+$ codes are not the most efficient possible, and that they can be used as a starting point to obtain more efficient $\{n, K, d\}$ quantum codes.
-The simplest example is the perfect $\{5,1,3\}$ quantum code described in [6,7], which can be obtained by deleting any two bits from the $\{7,1,3\}^+$ code described in [5,2], and changing the signs of a subset of the words in each of the two code vectors.
+starting-point to obtain more efficient $\{n, K, d\}$ quantum codes.
+The simplest example is the perfect $\{5, 1, 3\}$ quantum code described in [6, 7], which can be obtained by deleting any two bits from the $\{7, 1, 3\}^+$ code described in [5, 2], and changing the signs of a subset of the words in each of the two code vectors.
 The relevent sign changes can be found for this simplest case by an exhaustive computer search.
 The computer search is a useful tool in the task of finding good codes, which may be likened to a search for the best fruit on a many-branched tree.
 However, a complete search of all possible allocations of signs rapidly becomes too time consuming, as the parameters $\{n, K, d\}$ are increased.
 Intelligent search techniques must be used, and barren branches of the tree ruled out as efficiently as possible, while fruitful branches must be identified before the search begins, which is the demanding task of the human researcher.
-In this section a set of quantum codes will be presented, all of which were found by taking advantage of two simple methods to identify fruitful branches and thus find suitable sign allocations quickly.
-Before discussing these sign allocations, however, we will consider ways of combining classical codes which go beyond the simple recipe $C_2^{\perp} \subseteq C_1$.
+In this section a pair of quantum codes will be presented, both of which were found by taking advantage of two simple methods to identify fruitful branches and thus find suitable sign allocations quickly.
+Before discussing these sign allocations, however, we will consider ways of combining classical codes which go beyond the simple recipe $C_2^{\perp} \subseteq C_1$ .

 Clearly, we must not hope for too much from this ability to allow the cosets to approach.
 The minimum assumption is that we may permit the distance between cosets in basis 1 to be reduced by one.
-In other words, the recipe for a $\{n, K, d\}$ quantum code becomes $C_2^{\perp} \subseteq C_1$ where C_2 is a distance d classical code as before, but now C_1 is a distance d-1 code.
-In addition, we wish C_2^{\perp} to have as large a minimum distance as possible, in order to allow a lot of "room" to move the lattice around in Hamming space before it overlaps itself.
-These two conditions, together with a judicious application of sign changes, will be used to find optimal single-error-correcting quantum codes.
+In other words the recipe for a $\{n, K, d\}$ quantum code becomes $C_2^{\perp} \subseteq C_1$ where $C_2$ is a distance d classical code as before, but now $C_1$ is a distance d-1 code.
+In addition, we wish $C_2^{\perp}$ to have as large a minimum distance as possible, in order to allow a lot of 'room' to move the lattice around in Hamming space before it overlaps itself.
+These two conditions, together with a judicious application of sign changes, will be used to find optimal single-error correcting quantum codes.
 First, however, we must consider how to apply sign changes to the words in the code vectors.

-The first method to allocate sign changes to the words in each code vector is to restrict the possible sign allocations to those given by rows of the Hadamard matrix [8].
+The first method to allocate sign changes to the words in each code vector is to restrict the possible sign allocations to those given by rows of the Hadamard matrix [11].
 That is to say, we use the $w \times w$ Hadamard matrix to supply w different allocations of w signs.
-A sign allocation is a set of w +1's and -1's, giving the signs of each of the w words in the superposition forming the code vector to be tested.
-The Hadamard matrix can be used in this way since in all the codes considered here, each code vector contains a number of words w equal to a power of 2.
-It is not hard to convince oneself that a row of the Hadamard matrix is an intelligent choice of sign allocation for any quantum code derived from a linear classical code by the methods discussed in previous sections (with possibly one or more bits deleted).
+A sign allocation is a set of w + 1's and -1's, giving the signs of each of the w words in the superposition forming the code vector to be tested.
+The Hadamard matrix can be used in this way since since in all the codes considered here, each code vector contains a number of words w equal to a power of 2.
+It is not hard to convince oneself that a row of the Hadamard matrix is an intelligent choice of sign allocation for any quantum code derived from a linear classical code by the methods discussed in previous sections (with one or more bits deleted).